Shell, Eni preempt any U.S. probe over Nigeria with filings

 The SEC and the DOJ declined to comment on the company disclosures or whether they were looking into any allegations surrounding the block.

-Eni noted its disclosure in an SEC filing, in which it said“no evidence of wrongdoing on Eni side were detected”.
+Eni noted its disclosure in an SEC filing, in which it said “no evidence of wrongdoing on Eni side were detected”.
 Shell has said publicly that it submitted the investigation to U.S. authorities and to Britain’s Serious Fraud Office.

 Shell and Eni deny any wrongdoing.
 They say their payments for the block, a total of $1.3 billion, were transparent, legal and went directly into an escrow account controlled by the Nigerian government.